 The Duet happily accepts two infant car seats of nearly any brand (yay!).

 You can purchase one or two car seat adapters, which are sold separately.
-The Duet is compatible with the following seats:

 See here for the full car seat compatibility matrix.